 Another passerine bird of Hawaii, the common waxbill, is fat and adorable, a tiny bird with a dark vent, a reddish patch around its eyes, and greyish stubble-like feathers.
 Like its red patch, the red beak of the waxbills is unmissable despite its small size.
 This native African bird also makes for great pets and thrives mostly on seeds, roots, and small insects such as termites and any other insect, which is a rich source of protein.
 Common waxbills are natives of Northern Africa and are seen on rocky hillsides adjacent to the sea in Hawaii.

 28. Spotted Dove

-Found almost in all of Asia, the spotted dove native of Asia is seen in backyards, gardens, parks, and even fields.
+Found in almost all of Asia, the spotted dove is native of Asia and is seen in backyards, gardens, parks, and even fields.
 Unlike its name, a spotted dove doesn’t resemble a dove.
 Instead, it resembles a pigeon with a long tail and black and white patches right from its head to the sides of its neck.
 These doves, however, have a more bushy appearance in Malaysia and are often called ‘spotted turtle-dove’ and even ‘pearl-necked dove’.
-These birds of Hawaii have introduced to the islands not long ago and now have spread all across Hawaii.
+These birds of Hawaii were introduced to the islands not long ago and now have spread all across Hawaii.

 29. House Finch

 As the name suggests, these birds of Hawaii make for excellent pets and are highly energetic, just like any other finch.
 The male house finches are pale yellow and red, streaked from the head and all across, while the females are paler, with no evident tinge of red, orange, or even straw yellow.
 Female house finches are greyish brown and can be streaked, but not necessarily.

 Although the house finches are easy to take care of and pet, these birds are highly social and thus cannot be kept alone.
 Since these finches are prone to wandering in flocks, they cannot be kept alone when kept in cages.